How Do I Enroll in Access DuPage?

-1. Check the ‘Do I Qualify’ section to your right to make sure you follow eligibility requirements.
+1. Check the ‘Do I Qualify’ section to make sure you follow eligibility requirements.

 2. Call or visit your local intake agent to schedule an enrollment appointment.